|Road Construction||Public Transit|

 In July 2016, the O’Hare Noise Compatibility Commission (ONCC) announced that the Federal Aviation Administration (FAA) approved a six-month test of a Fly Quiet II Runway Rotation Plan to try to bring nighttime noise relief to residents living near O’Hare International Airport.
 The goal of the Fly Quiet II Runway Rotation Plan, developed by the ONCC in conjunction with the Chicago Department of Aviation (CDA), Suburban O’Hare Commission and the Fair Allocation in Runways Coalition, was to achieve a more balanced distribution of overnight noise exposure for Chicago and suburban communities.
 During this test, which lasted through December 2016, the percentage of time the designated runways were used was about 75%.
 The Village of Hoffman Estates voted against this first test due to concerns about negative impacts on the residents.
 Some communities reported positive effects while others stated there were negative impacts.

 At its meeting in March 2017, the Noise Commission discussed implementing a Test 2 runway rotation plan, a modified version of the first trial.
 The Village voted against the second test phase (as was the case for Test 1) for two primary reasons.
 First, nighttime rotation would continue to use a diagonal northwest oriented runway on a periodic basis over the 12 week test period, which directs more flights toward the Village.
 Second, this diagonal runway is to be decommissioned by the end of 2018 so keeping it in a runway rotation test is not a good indicator of long term effects.
 While the Village and several neighboring communities voted against this second rotation test, it was approved by the majority of Commission members.
-The trial could begin in Spring 2017 and last for 12 weeks - specific dates for the rotation trial must be approved by the FAA.
+The trial started on April 30, 2017 and lasted for 12 weeks.

 Residents are encouraged to continue to report noise complaints using the ONCC website as before (www.oharenoise.org using the link in the upper right of the Noise Commission page).
 Information about the second phase of the runway rotation test will be posted at oharenoise.org.